nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-staging.md

 ```

 ## Stage II - Shellcode Encryption & Decryption
-Once we have the shellcode ready and transferred into our Windows attacking machiine, we will execute HellShell to generate our encrypted payload using below command:
+Once we have the shellcode ready and transferred into our Windows attacking machine, we will execute HellShell to generate our encrypted payload using the below command:
 ```powershell
 HellShell.exe .\win11-shellcode.bin aes
 ```